xzhou110/lending_club_loans_default_prediction/README.md

 Key features influencing loan defaults were identified, including high debt-to-income ratio, low grade level assigned by Lending Club, and the purpose of the loan (particularly for debt consolidation).
 Interestingly, the model indicated that using high-interest loans for refinancing, which is generally not a financially sound decision, is a negative indicator.

 One potential area for improvement is that the model currently tends to over-predict negative outcomes, which could lead to a more conservative than desired investment portfolio.

-## Challenges Encountered and Mitigation Strategies

-1. **Class Imbalance**: The dataset had highly imbalanced classes, with positive outcomes representing about 92% (~80K records) and negative outcomes about 7% (~66K records).
-To handle this issue, under-sampling techniques were utilized.

-2. **Categorical Features**: The dataset contained many categorical features like loan purposes, types of homeownerships, etc. These features were converted into dummy variables for machine learning modeling.

-3. **Feature Engineering**: Several features were combined to provide meaningful information.
-For example, asset and debt levels were converted into debt-to-income ratios and income-to-payment coverage ratios to offer relevant loan-related information.

-By addressing these challenges, the project provides a robust model for predicting loan defaults, contributing valuable insights for the Lending Club and